 P0299 is a generic OBD-II diagnostic trouble code indicating an underboost condition.

-This trouble code only applies if you have a turbo or supercharger system installed on your vehicle.
+This underboost condition code only applies if you have a turbo or supercharger system installed on your vehicle.
 Since this is usually a high performance modification, you generally won’t see it come up unless you are working on a customized vehicle or a sports car that comes stock with a turbo or supercharger.

 A turbo or supercharger output is integral to its function within a vehicle.
-Superchargers and turbochargers take gas directly from the exhaust pipe force it back into the combustion chamber at high pressure.
+Superchargers and turbochargers take gas directly from the exhaust pipe and force it back into the combustion chamber at high pressure.